Review by Jenn Houle.

 I was never sure if it was a poem about exposition, ekphrasis, illness and excess, or a purely conceptual poem, or maybe, all of the above.
 It is certainly another poem which asks the reader to make sense of an odd juxtaposition.
 There might be something brilliant in it I was unable to put together.
 But, this is a collection that deals consistently with consciousness and our attempts to make discernments, to connect things — and here, I’d jolt from my alpha state thinking of E.M.
 Forster, my entire English literature education re-asserting itself with a vengeance — to establish cause and effect, and to understand ourselves and the world.

 Whenever I found myself lost, I would turn back to poems which staggered me with their simple beauty.
-“Marram Grass,” a love poem, is my favorite in the collection, and I turned back to it at least five times.
+“Marram Grass,” poetry about love, is my favorite in the collection, and I turned back to it at least five times.

 I’ll pass this sight of you—soggy, in love